hwaastad/aurelia-primefaces-demo/README.md

 # aurelia-primefaces-demo
-Demo Project for primfaces components in aurelia
+Demo Project for primefaces components in aurelia

-I will incorporate similar intergration being used by primefaces in their primeng project
+I will incorporate similar integration being used by primefaces in their primeng project Goal is to build a primeui library when primeng is released.

 PS, still very much WIP so things WILL break :-)

     jspm install -y

     gulp serve